parallel-constitution/parallel-constitution.github.io/pages/faq.md

 * Free as in time - asynchronous communication - no need for face to face - synchronicity is not an issue
 * Free as in Get-out-of-jail-free - make changes, hack and fiddle without punishment

-### _What are some of the things that happen when people and their endeavours are highly accessible?_
+### _What are some of the things that happen when people and their endeavors are highly accessible?_

 ### Comment